thefipster/fit-happens/src/shared/ts/libs/fit-journal/README.md

 ## 🧬 Extensibility

-* Want to sync the the mighty `FitHappensApi`, it's already integrated!
+* Want to sync with the mighty `FitHappensApi`, it's already integrated!
 * Want to persist messages with `AsyncStorage`?
 Just implement a custom `JournalPersister`.
 * Hung up with the `FitHappensApi` always returning 500?
 Create your own `ApiSynchronizer`!